Clinical Training Programs for Professionals, Students & Trainees

 Module #4.
 This day will involve the teaching of advanced clinical skills for learning how to apply Ericksonian Hypnotherapy, Behavioral Meditation and Hypnotic treatment approaches for dealing with stress, psychological and psycho-physical disorders of the self.
 Each of this day’s session will include the direct skills in each of the above areas.
 For example in teaching how to utilize the skill of rapid and brief hypnotic trance induction a demonstration of a patient with anxiety and stress pains in front of the group will be included.
 Applying the skills of Ericksonian Hypnosis for trance induction would follow this, deep trance exploration and skillful re-integration will be taught in a step-by-step model.
 The importance of creating and utilizing safety and comfort for ego stabilization and cohesion of self-experience will be emphasized.

 Module #5.
 Clinical skills for treating trauma, PTSD and the symptoms of physical, emotional and sexual abuse, short and long term dynamic treatment modalities.
 This day would involve lectures and practice experience for facilitating hypnotic trance and teaching therapist how to utilize trance states for mind-body healing.
 For example, trance induction, pacing, deepening methods, hypnotic search, unconscious activation, working through and integration.
-Somatic styles for accessing and regulating flow state healing, peak performance and positive psychology for promoting optimal states of creativity and wellness will be both taught and demonstrated.
+Somatic styles for accessing and regulating flow state healing, peak performance and creative psychology for promoting optimal states of creativity and wellness will be both taught and demonstrated.

 Lectures, discussions, presentation of case and clinical material as well as role playing and clinical skill development and group process.